 Alpaca wool is generally considered soft.
 Its micron count ranges from 18 to 27 microns.
-The softest wool, however, is qiviut, which has a micron count of 12-14 microns.
-Royal alpaca is the softest category of alpaca, measured at 18 microns.
+The finest wool, however, is qiviut, which has a micron count of 12-14 microns.
+Royal alpaca is the finest category of alpaca, measured at 18 microns.

 There are so many wools and different types of soft fabrics.
 Let’s look at how well alpaca wool compares to other types of wool.

 How Soft Is Alpaca Wool?
 (It Depends on the FINENESS!)